Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Ill-posed Neumann Problem, Conjugate Gradients, and Minimum Norm Least Squares Solution

+\begin{rmk}[ODI pursues MN or MNLS solution] The result from ODI methods is either a Minimal Norm (MN) solution or a Minimal Norm Least Squares (MNLS) solution to a Neumann problem of PPE depending on the consistency of the corresponding linear system \eqref{discrete neumann problem}. \end{rmk} The subtle differences between the MN solution to an semi-definite consistent system and the MNLS solution to an semi-definite inconsistent system, as well as the familiar Least Squares (LS) solutions are summarized for convenience in Appendix~\ref{sec: appendix: LS, MN, and MNLS solutions}.
+Here, we want to emphasize that the numerical implementation by \citet{zigunov2023fast} implicitly encodes the compatibility condition by enforcing $\nabla p = \bm{g}$ pointwisely (see Sect.~\ref{sec: ODI = PPE}).
+Ignoring potential numerical nuances, OS-MODI---and perhaps conventional ODI methods such as RPR-ODI---converge \textit{towards} the MN solution.

+Despite this, it is challenging to precisely comment on the extent to which conventional ODI methods recover the actual MN or MNLS solution.
+Regardless, it is interesting to see why a MNLS solution is a desirable solution from varying perspectives.
+The MNLS solution to the inconsistent semi-definite system of \eqref{discrete neumann problem} can be expressed as

-where $\mathcal{L}_N^\dag$ is the Moore-Penrose pseudo-inverse of $\mathcal{L}_N$.
-This solution is a Minimum Norm Least Squares (MNLS) solution and carries several remarkable properties.
-We provide a brief interpretation, in the context of pressure field reconstruction, following the classic results of generalized inverse \citep{campbell2009generalized,gallier2020linear} with following remarks:
+where $\bm{\mathcal{L}}_N^\dagger$ is the Moore-Penrose pseudo-inverse of $\bm{\mathcal{L}}_N$.
+This solution is an MNLS solution and carries several remarkable properties.
+We provide a brief interpretation, in the context of pressure field reconstruction, following the classic results of generalized inverse \citep{campbell2009generalized,gallier2020linear} with the remarks below: